yaowang908/react-adaptable-carousel/README.md

   * @param { boolean } isDivElement - if the children are div element
   * @param { array } [urlArray] - if not div elements, urlArray has to be set
   * @param { number } [interval] - interval between slides
-*/
-const App = () => {
+  * @param { number } [pauseCarousel] - leave it undefined if you want auto move, set to a number to pause on certain index */ const App = () => {
   const args = {